tstuefe/JEP387/jep.md

 A recurring idea popping up is to get rid of the Metaspace allocator and replace it with a simple malloc() based one.
 That has obvious drawbacks, since
 - we would not be able to allocate contiguous space for Compressed Class Space
-- we would be highly dependend on the libc implementation, on various platforms e.g. subject to the process break or being limited by an inconveniently placed Java heap.
+- we would be highly dependent on the libc implementation, on various platforms e.g. subject to the process break or being limited by an inconveniently placed Java heap.
 - we would potentially be slower and/or increase memory footprint since the malloc allocator is geared toward general purpose, random-free allocations whereas the Metaspace allocators can cut corners knowing e.g. that memory is bulk-freed.

 Testing